 It’s the first Monday after Christmas and New Year and it seems like the whole world is back on the healthy eating wagon.

 My jeans are definitely a lot tighter after the festivities and the kids have eaten their weight in chocolate.
-It’s time to fill the house with unprocessed whole foods again!
+It’s time to fill the house with unprocessed healthy foods again!

 So today I am starting as I mean to go on with these super healthy Cauliflower Cheese Quinoa Bites.